 It should be stressed that during World War II, the Voice of America was not trying to deny the Holocaust as it was trying to deny Stalin’s crimes, but in presenting Stalin as a liberator, a newly-converted democrat, and a guarantor of democracy in liberated Europe, it had little time left for stories specifically on the Jewish genocide.
 In the last years of the war, Soviet propaganda directives were incorporated into propaganda directives for VOA through the exchange arranged by the OWI officials.
 The driving force behind this coordination of propaganda with the Soviets was one of VOA’s “fathers,” liberal American playwright Robert E. Sherwood.

 During the war, Sherwood was a top OWI program director and also Roosevelt’s speechwriter.
 He “boldly proclaimed that America had to fight Nazi propaganda with American propaganda,”Holly Cowan Shulman, The Voice of America: Propaganda and Democracy, 1941-1945, 5. which under his watch quickly became his own propaganda, based on what he thought President Roosevelt would want, mixed with Soviet propaganda.
-Repeating the Soviet propaganda line, Sherwood advised VOA journalists in his “Weekly Propaganda Directive” dated May 1, 1943 that some Poles may be cooperating with Hitler, even though Poland was probably the only Nazi-occupied country where such cooperation was nonexistent.
+Repeating the Soviet propaganda line, Sherwood advised VOA journalists in his “Weekly Propaganda Directive” dated May 1, 1943 that some Poles may be cooperating with Hitler, even though Poland was a Nazi-occupied country where such cooperation from the government in exile and the underground state was nonexistent.

 “Some Poles are consciously or unconsciously cooperating with Hitler in his campaign to spiritually divide the United Nations.”